 Thai Beef Salad is fresh, full of flavour and works just as well for lunch, dinner or an afternoon snack.
-It’s the ultimate crowd pleaser in the warmer months. ; it’s the dressing that makes it amazing.
-Experiment with different veggies and salad ingredients as well as different proteins.
+It’s the ultimate crowd pleaser in the warmer months.
+It’s the dressing that makes it amazing so have fun experimenting with different veggies, salad ingredients as well as different proteins.

 Thai Beef Salad Recipe

 - 2 steaks (or 4 if you want extra protein per serve)

 - 1 bunch of asparagus

 - 2 carrots peeled into ribbons or grated

 - 1 red capsicum sliced

 - 1/2 continental cucumber deseeded and cut into batons or 1 zucchini peeled into ribbons

 - 2 handfuls of bean sprouts or thinly sliced iceberg lettuce